Reduce your risk of colon cancer

 Don’t smoke.

 Long-term smokers are more likely than non-smokers to develop colon cancer.
-If you do smoke, take advantage of community resources that can help you quit.
-Sharp HealthCare offers free smoking cessation classes and support for those looking to quit smoking or chewing tobacco.
+If you smoke, take advantage of community resources that can help you quit, like Best Health’s smoking cessation sessions.

 Limit alcohol.